 10. Cushion Spurge (Euphorbia polychroma)

 While it can tolerate full sun, Cushion Spurge also does well under trees and shrubs.
-Dry, clay, rocky, or sandy soils are well tolerated also for this mounding or ‘clump-forming’ perennial.
-One thing to keep in mind is that the milky sap from this plant has been known to cause rashes.
-While not particularly gorgeous, its light green-ish flowers are still attractive.
+Dry, clay, rocky, or sandy soils are also well tolerated for this mounding or ‘clump-forming’ perennial.
+One thing to keep in mind is that the milky sap from this plant is toxic and has been known to cause rashes.
+This is not a good plant to have around if you have children or pets in the area, or if you garden without protective gloves.

 11. Daylily (Hemerocallis)